 THE OPPORTUNITY FOR IMPACT

 "I'm not sure it will succeed, but Alfanar is a risk worth taking."

-Tarek Ben Halim, founder, Alfanar
+Tarek Ben Halim, Founder, Alfanar

 TAREK BEN HALIM, A LONDON-BASED INVESTMENT BANKER OF Palestinian and Libyan descent, once characterized himself as "a very nationalistic Arab and very proud of Arab history."
-Although he deeply loved his homeland of Libya, the images of destitution in the region stayed with him.
+Although he deeply loved his homeland, the images of destitution in the region stayed with him.
 The extreme rates of infant mortality and illiteracy among women.
 The children laboring in Egyptian quarries, deprived of education and a pathway out of poverty.
-The gravity-defying rise in unemployment among young people, and the deep malaise in far too many communities.
-Despite those dispiriting realities, Ben Halim embraced the notion that "everyone has potential," even as he conceded, "not everyone has a chance."
+The gravity-defying rise in unemployment among young people and the deep malaise in far too many communities.
+Despite those dispiriting realities, Ben Halim embraced the notion, "Everyone has potential," even as he conceded, "not everyone has a chance."
 He argued that far too little was being done to address the great need.
 His conclusion: he and other successful Arab entrepreneurs had a responsibility to help the region's most marginalized people build a brighter future for themselves and their children.
-In 2000, Ben Halim acted.
+In 2003, Ben Halim decided to act on his principles.
 He resigned from his successful banking career, vowing to put his skills to work in the social sector.
-He would do this by supporting organizations that were devoted to "transforming lives in deprived communities" across the Arab region.
+He would do this by supporting organizations that are devoted to "transforming lives in deprived communities" across the Arab region.
 But how to proceed?
-Ben Halim knew that many small social enterprises - both for-profit and nonprofit - bring innovative approaches to address the region's challenges.
+Ben Halim knew that many small social enterprises-both for-profit and nonprofit-bring innovative approaches to address the region's challenges.
 Some, like Inaash, which serves Palestinian refugee camps in Lebanon, are creating employment opportunities for refugee women.
 Others seek to better educate underprivileged students, as Educate Me does in Cairo's slums.
-He also knew that all too often, these ambitious organizations lacked the capital and capabilities to grow sustainably.
+He also knew that all too often, these ambitious organizations lacked the capital and capabilities to grow.
 To graduate from the start-up phase, they needed long-term funding and management guidance.
-However, both of these supports were in critically short supply in the Arab region's nascent social enterprise sector in 2004.
-At the same time, the global business sector was becoming increasingly adept at scaling growth-stage companies, with venture capital firms providing them with risk capital and management support.
-In the United States, philanthropists were increasingly using these venture capital techniques - a practice called "venture philanthropy" - to help position more up-and-coming social enterprises for long-term success.
-8 Ben Halim decided to bring this venture philanthropy approach to the Arab region.
-His logic: if Alfanar could provide the funding, training and management support to help local social enterprises grow their impact sustainably, they could empower communities to solve their toughest problems long after Alfanar's investment exit.
+However, both of these supports were in critically short supply in the Arab region's social sector.
+At the same time, the Arab business sector was becoming increasingly adept at propelling growth-stage companies, with venture capital firms providing them with risk capital and management support.
+In the United States, philanthropists were increasingly using these venture capital techniques-a practice called "venture philanthropy"-to help position many more up-and-coming social enterprises for long-term success.8 Ben Halim decided to bring this venture philanthropy approach to the Arab region.
+His logic: if he could provide the capital and support to strengthen local organizations, they could empower communities to solve their toughest problems.
 A BOLD INVESTMENT IN VENTURE PHILANTHROPY IN THE ARAB REGION "Tarek knew that funding is necessary but not sufficient for change.
 The real glue is the active management support that we provide to our investees."
-Myrna Atalla, executive director, Alfanar
+Myrna Atalla, Executive Director, Alfanar